front-end-foundations/session1/README.md

 ###The Box Model

-Paragraphs, headers, lists, almost everything is interpreted as a box by the browser.
+Block elements are interpreted as a box by the browser.
 But boxes have other characteristics such as spacing, borders and margins.
 Taken together these elements form what is called the box model.

 ##The Browser and Developer Tools

-Despite recent moves by Microsoft, Chrome, Safari, and Firefox are still the browsers of choice for web designers.
+Despite recent moves by Microsoft - Chrome, Safari, and Firefox are still the browsers of choice for web designers.
 One of the reasons for this is their excellent developer tools.

 You should take some time to familiarize yourself with thier full functionality.
 For now the only piece of functionality you need is to be able to right or control click on a portion of the page in the browser and select Inspect from the resulting pop up menu.